The-Mad-Noodle/The-Mad-Noodle-Keypads-Gen2/README.md

 #### Installing current Mad Noodle keyboard folder to QMK firmware

+>Currently, QMKs official repository is completly up to date with our current release, so please disrgard steps 2 & 3.

 1. Vist [QMK's Github](https://github.com/qmk/qmk_firmware) and clone download current release
+<br><br>Optional (If QMK is not up to date with the current release):
 2. Place the enitre `qmk_firmware` in the directory you plan on working out of
 3. Copy the entire `Mad Noodle Keypads Gen2/QMK Source Code/themadnoodle` folder to `qmk_firmware/keyboards` directory of the QMK firmware folder you just downloaded